 Your baby skin care is just as important as all the late night feedings and diaper changes.
-You may be asking yourself, “When can you put lotion on a newborn dry skin (not eczema)?”
+You may be asking yourself, “When can you put lotion on a newborn dry skin?”
 Your new baby’s skin needs attention, but it is also very sensitive at the beginning.

 Using suitable products on babies